jg210/spring-experiments/README.md

 A web application with a [React](https://reactjs.org/) frontend hosted by a [Spring Framework](https://spring.io/) server.
-The server also provides a proxy for the underlying API (avoiding same-origin/CORS-related issues).

-The React frontend uses react state and props and makes some simple requests to a third-party REST API via a proxy implemented in Spring.
+The React [frontend](src/frontend) uses react state and props and makes some simple requests to a third-party REST API via a proxy implemented in Spring.
 There's no redux etc. Type checking is done using [TypeScript](https://www.typescriptlang.org/).

 [![Build Status](https://travis-ci.com/jg210/spring-experiments.svg?branch=master)](https://travis-ci.com/jg210/spring-experiments)